Punchyou/flavors_of_physics_Ds_decay/proposal.md

 ## Datasets and Inputs

-As described in the [flavors of physics](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) project, the TODO Ds -> fipi decay has a very similar topology as the TODO tau -> mmm decay and their datasets share almost the same features.
+As described in the [flavors of physics](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) project, the $D_s -> φπ$ decay has a very similar topology as the $tau -> mmm$ decay and their datasets share almost the same features.
 In the tau decay problem, the Ds decay data is used as part of the the CERN evaluation process for that problem.
-This dataset will be used as the main dataset of the TODO Ds->fipi decay problem solution.
+This dataset will be used as the main dataset of the $D_s -> φπ$ decay problem solution.

 This is a labelled dataset (the label ‘signal’ being ‘1’ for decays happening (signal events) and ‘0’ for decays not happening (background events)) to train the classifier.